Article by Ceri Wheeldon

 - Eliminate your debt.
 Debt is the most insidious obstacle to your financial fitness.

 - Be aware of your credit score..
 Lenders are obsessed with your credit score.
 You should be even more obsessed.
+It is important to try and get a better credit score and while it isn’t easy there are ways that you can do this such as clearing your debts and making sure you pay your bills on time.

 - Be careful with your credit cards.
 It’s always best to be cautious about whipping out the credit card.
 If you don’t have the money in your bank account, it’s important to think about how critical this purchase really is.